sergeyk/vislab/tasks.md

 x Replace convnet feature computation: decaf -> caffe x Expand Flickr set to 5000 examples for 20 different styles (added Bokeh.
-Detailed, Texture). x integrate Pinsplorer code into Vislab
+Detailed, Texture). x integrate Pinsplorer code into Vislab x store image and page urls in the pinterest dataset: rsync the notebook from elbow first, don't want to re-write that code x also, give pinterest dataset names exactly like the Flickr dataset